Waukewan Golf Club

 We are still firming up our Calendar of Events.
 Some tournament events have been booked, but some have not committed yet.
 To date, all known league dates and inside/outside tournament events have been posted to our website calendar.
 As we move through the winter months, and as more events are scheduled, we will post them on our website, so please remember to check our calendar on-line as additions and changes to scheduled events will be posted.
 We will also update our calendar and send that along with our springtime welcome letter to the members that have signed on by that mailing date.

 We would like to again thank all our members who commit to join early.
 This is important to all of us at Waukewan as much of the course improvement, maintenance, and planning is done for the year to come in the off season.
 These early memberships provide us with the capability to follow through and complete many maintenance projects in the off season.
-As a reminder, if you do wish to join as a member for the 2023 season, please take note of the discounts available to you for early signup by January 16th and February 20th.
-After February 20th the discounts will no longer be available to you and pricing will revert to full list price for the remainder of the year.
-A couple of notes to be aware of before signing on for the 2023 season:
+As a reminder, if you do wish to join as a member for the 2025 season, please take note of the discounts available to you for early signup by January 17th and February 21st.
+After February 21st the discounts will no longer be available to you and pricing will revert to full list price for the remainder of the year.
+Full pricing for 2025 is substantially greater than our early season pricing.
+A couple of notes to be aware of before signing on for the 2025 season:

 If you choose to continue your membership over the coming years, we hope that you observe and enjoy the playing conditions and improvements that are being provided for you.
 As always, we are committed to making Waukewan Golf Club the best golfing experience possible!
 Have a Merry Christmas and a safe, Happy New Year to follow.
 Looking forward to seeing you all next year.